Happy Pride!! 🏳️🌈

 - Camille Saint-Saëns – Romance, Op.
 37

-Similar to studies of the gender demographics of classical musicians, a majority of the composers discussed in common narratives of LGBTQ+ composers are either men or male-identifying.
-On top of that, the vast majority of queer composers in these narratives are either lesbian, gay, or bisexual, with very little representation of the rest of the LGBTQIA+ spectrum.
+Similar to studies of the gender demographics of classical musicians overall, a majority of the musicians discussed in common narratives about queer composers are men.
+On top of that, most of the composers in these narratives are gay, lesbian, or bisexual – with very little representation of the rest of the LGBTQ+ spectrum.

 Chamber Music